 A Kaftan style dress like this can be worn in a multitude of ways and can be belted or tucked in to become a short dress too.
 It fits almost everyone and can gently be rolled in your luggage for minimal ironing.

 For more casual nights a good beach coverup can often get you through from day to night.

 Find out all about them and other great Greek brands here:

 Shorts & pants

 Even if you don’t generally wear shorts it’s a good idea to pack at least one pair for when you are exploring ancient ruins and archaeological sites, which often have many stairs and may involve a bit of climbing.

 In July and August many ladies prefer to live in shorts and may want to pack several pairs.
-A comfy pair of denim shorts go with everything and often doesn’t require ironing.

 If you are visiting the mountains it’s also a good idea to take a long pair of pants or jeans as nights can get cool up there even in summer.
 I generally travel in a soft drawstring pair that get used a fair bit and are great for long plane flights.